redis/redis-doc/topics/gopher.md

 So use the `requirepass` option to protect your instance.

-To enable Gopher support use hte following configuration line.
+To enable Gopher support use the following configuration line.

     gopher-enabled yes